Prague ham

-Prague ham (Pražská šunka, Prager Schinken) is a type of brine-cured, stewed, and mildly beechwood-smoked boneless ham originally from Prague in Bohemia (Czech Republic).
-When cooked on the bone, it is called šunka od kosti ("ham from the bone"), considered a delicacy.
-It was first marketed in the 1860s by Antonín Chmel, a pork butcher from Prague's Zvonařka ("Bell-Maker Street") on the Nuselské schody.
+Prague ham (Pražská šunka) is a type of brine-cured, stewed, and mildly beechwood-smoked boneless ham originally from Prague in Bohemia (now the Czech Republic).
+When cooked on the bone, it is called šunka od kosti (lit. 'ham from the bone'), considered a delicacy.
+It was first marketed in the 1860s by Antonín Chmel, a pork butcher from Prague's Zvonařka Street.

 It was a popular export during the 1920s and 1930s, to the point that other cultures started copying the recipe and making it domestically.
-Pražská šunka/Prague ham is registered as a Traditional Speciality Guaranteed in the European Union and the UK and can only be produced according to a specified procedure.
+Pražská šunka/Prague ham is registered as a Traditional Speciality Guaranteed in the European Union and the United Kingdom and can only be produced according to a specified procedure.

 As street food

 Prague ham is traditionally served in restaurants and from street vendors with a side of boiled potatoes and often accompanied by Czech beer.

 Names in other languages

 The following translations are registered for the Traditional Speciality Guaranteed: